 Deedra Baker was born in El Dorado, KS in 1989.
 She received her Bachelor of Fine Arts in 2011, from Washburn University in Topeka, KS and her Master of Fine Arts with a photography concentration and intermedia secondary concentration at Texas Woman's University in 2016.

-Deedra currently lives in Denton, TX where she is Adjunct Faculty at Texas Woman's University and the University of North Texas, and Associate Faculty [Non-Tenure Track] at Collin College.
-She is also the Artistic Director for Art Room, a creative, curatorial team based in Fort Worth, TX.
+Deedra currently lives in Denton, TX where she is Associate Faculty [Non-Tenure Track] at Collin College and Adjunct Faculty at Texas Woman's University and the University of North Texas, teaching artist's bookmaking, studio photography, and the history of photography.
+She is the Artistic Director for Art Room, a creative, curatorial team based in Fort Worth, TX.